Mission Statements for HDVDarts

 (Our third, and provisional, mission focuses on the fine-arts recording publishing industry itself: A future policy of HDVDarts will be to publish with each of our reviews all information about the creation of the disc that is given on the packaging of the disc or on the recorded program itself to the end that the website becomes a "newspaper of record" for the fine-arts recording publishing industry.
 Because of the extra work involved in extracting and coding this kind of metadata, this is a task that we can never hope to accomplish by ourselves.
 At this writing we have provided this information in only several prototype reviews.)

 To me, the advent of HDVDs is more important even than the original invention of both sound recording and television.
 For the first time, we can see and hear fine-arts works recorded with a quality that does them reasonable justice.
 And the field of fine-arts HDVD is still in its infancy and can only improve.
 It remains to seen, of course, just what technologies will be used in the future to reach consumers with HDVDs.
 See our story called What is HDVD? for more thoughts about how consumers will access HDVDs in the future.

 I do not, however, claim that fine-arts recordings can ever be replacements for seeing and hearing art live.
 What we have in our home theaters is merely an illusion that is more or less analogous to the real thing.
 But through the magic of HDVD, everyone in the world can have a chance to enjoy the illusion.
 Everyone can at least dream of having a ticket to the the Paris Opera, the Concertgebouw, or the Royal Ballet.
 Everyone can support artists in their own communities.
 Most of us working now on HDVDarts will not live long enough to see how good it can get.
-But we may one day be recognised as one of the first groups outside the recording industry to grasp the importance of HDVD to the fine arts.
+But we may one day be recognized as one of the first groups outside the recording industry to grasp the importance of HDVD to the fine arts.

 Henry McFadyen, Jr.